MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/more-about-dynamic-negative-days.md

 ### Case B- negative days are greater than the item's lead time

 This is similar to situation 1.
-If you set the negative days to a value greater than the item’s lead time, then you will not get a new planned order.
-The sales order will be attached to the existing purchase order.
+If you set the negative days to a value greater than the item’s lead time, then you won't get a new planned order.
+The sales order is attached to the existing purchase order.

 ### Case C- automatically correlate the item's lead time to the negative days time fence

-This is also similar to situation 1, in the sense that dynamic negative days will work just as well.
-The dynamic negative days time fence will now be `6 + 2 – 4 = 4`.
-If you choose this route, MRP will find the existing purchase order and will attach the sales order to it.
-Since no new planned orders will be created, MRP runtime will be better.
+This is also similar to situation 1, in the sense that dynamic negative days work just as well.
+The dynamic negative days time fence is now `6 + 2 – 4 = 4`.
+If you choose this route, MRP finds the existing purchase order and attaches the sales order to it.
+Since no new planned orders are created, MRP runtime is better.

 ![What follows is a screenshot of the case described](./media/negative-days-11.png)